mrkamot1979/nrcrm/nrcrm/README.md

 Overview
 -----------
-A couple of years ago I created a Query Logging software using PHP/Apache/MySQL for the helpdesk that I used to work for so I thought of doing something similar again but with a few other "improvements".
-The main purpose of this project was to re acquaint myself with programming and to learn using Git and GitHub.
+The idea behind this software was a from a colleague who was thinking of a system that could  track client interactions and also be a database of client contacts we had within the region.
+I thought it was doable using the languages I am familiar with (PHP/Apache/MySQL) so I decided to try creating one.

-The idea behind this software was a peculiar request from a colleague who wanted to build a client management system that would trackk who/what/where/when client visits/interactions were made and i thought it was doable using PHP.
+A couple of years ago I created a Query Logging software using PHP/Apache/MySQL for the helpdesk that I used to work for so I thought of using that as a pattern for this new software.
+The notable difference between that software and this current one is the login feature where PHP's [Session Handling](http://www.php.net/manual/en/book.session.php) is used to manage the login/logout and identification of the user (among other things).
+Also, with this current software, I used CSS files that I learned from at [TreeHouse](teamtreehouse.com)

 Technologies used:
    * PHP